WordPress 7.0 is here — what it means for your website

 A standard way to connect AI tools

 WordPress 7.0 introduces a built-in AI API.
 In plain terms, it is a common, provider-agnostic interface that plugins and themes can use to talk to AI services.
 WordPress core itself stays neutral — it does not pick an AI provider or send your content anywhere on its own.
-What it does is give developers one consistent way to add AI features, so the tools you choose behave more predictably and are easier to swap later.
+It gives developers one consistent way to add AI features, so the tools you choose behave more predictably and are easier to swap later.
 For you, it means AI-assisted features in plugins should become more reliable and less of a tangle.

 A faster, modernised admin